Photograph by David John Attyah

 Working with at-risk populations in the New York City and Los Angeles public schools and juvenile justice systems led to an academic career at Glendale Community College where I chaired the dance department for two years, and the theater department for more than a decade.

 Extensive training with Anne Bogart’s SITI Company, an avant garde, movement-based theater company, coincided with my foray into academia.
-Guided by my Broadway and experimental muses, I mounted wildly inventive productions of classics and musicals at the college, including: Romeo and Juliet, Waiting for Lefty, The Cherry Orchard, Godspell, and original, devised theater: This is not a Tree and We are Stardust.
+Guided by both Broadway and experimental muses, I mounted wildly inventive productions of classics and musicals at the college, including: Romeo and Juliet (fountain statues of Romeo and Juliet came alive at top of show and watched their lives unfold as ghosts), Waiting for Lefty (marathon dancers flanked the stage, dancing and making scene changes), A Doll House (featured a chorus of Nora's), Godspell (featured an infamous scene with everyone and everything on wheels), and original, devised collaborations with students: This is not a Tree and We are Stardust.

 In 2013, I launched my own production company, Leap in the Dark Productions.
 The inaugural production, The Hat, was an original, semi-autobiographical play with dance and music.
 The Hat premiered as a duet with renowned New York City jazz trombonist David Gibson, at the New York International Fringe Festival in 2013.
 It was re-imagined as a solo project entitled, The Women of The Hat at Alva's Showroom, Hollywood Fringe Festival, Los Angeles Women’s Theater Festival, and at The Rag Factory in London in 2017.